| Bet Option |

 The Odds

-On a double-zero wheel every bet option carries the same house edge: payoffs are set as if the wheel had 36 pockets, but it has 38, so the expected loss is 2/38 — about 5.26% of every chip wagered.
+On a double-zero wheel every bet option carries the same house edge — with one exception.
+Payoffs are set as if the wheel had 36 pockets, but it has 38, so the expected loss is 2/38 — about 5.26% of every chip wagered.
+The exception is the five-number Top Line, whose 6-to-1 payoff can't divide evenly and costs 7.89% instead: the worst bet on the table, now available here so you can prove it.
 No progression, streak, or system changes that expectation; it only reshapes the ride.
 Don't take this page's word for it: simulate a million spins on the Stats tab, race the strategies against each other, and watch the math assert itself.